-- 4.9 At a regional level, the most recent version of the London Plan (March 2015, consolidated with alterations since 2011) published by the GLA, sets the strategic framework for planning within London and it forms part of the Development Plan for the Estate.
-It is therefore an important consideration in the Case for Regeneration. - 4.10 Linked with setting the housing targets for all London Boroughs, as discussed above, the London Plan (paragraph 1.48) recognises the need to plan for substantial population growth to ensure that London "has the homes, jobs services, infrastructure and opportunities a growing and ever more diverse population requires" in ways that "do not worsen quality of life for London as a whole" and "make the best use of land that is currently vacant or under-used." - 4.11 Policy 2.14, 'Areas for Regeneration', states that "Boroughs should identify areas for regeneration and set out integrated spatial policies that bring together regeneration, development and transport proposals with improvements in learning and skills, health, safety, access, employment, environment and housing, in locally-based plans, strategies and policy instruments such as LDFs and Community Strategies.
-These plans should resist the loss of housing, including affordable housing, in individual regeneration areas." - 4.12 Acknowledging the "pressing need to deliver more homes in London in order to promote opportunity and provide a real choice for all Londoners in ways that meet their needs at a price they can afford" Policy 3.3, 'Increasing Housing Supply', seeks Boroughs to achieve and exceed the relevant minimum housing target, as discussed above.
+- 4.9 At a regional level, the most recent version of the London Plan (March 2016, consolidated with alterations since 2011) published by the GLA, sets the strategic framework for planning within London and it forms part of the Development Plan for the Estate.
+It is therefore an important consideration in the Case for Regeneration. - 4.10 Linked with setting the housing targets for all London Boroughs, as discussed above, the London Plan (paragraph 1.48) recognises the need to plan for substantial population growth to ensure that London "has the homes, jobs services, infrastructure and opportunities a growing and ever more diverse population requires" in ways that "do not worsen quality of life for London as a whole" and "make the best use of land that is currently vacant or under-used." - 4.11 Policy 2.14, 'Areas for Regeneration', states that "Boroughs should identify areas for regeneration and set out integrated spatial policies that bring together regeneration, development and transport proposals with improvements in learning and skills, health, safety, access, employment, environment and housing, in locally-based plans, strategies and policy instruments such as LDFs and community strategies.
+These plans should resist loss of housing, including affordable housing, in individual regeneration areas unless it is replaced by better quality accommodation, providing at least an equivalent floorspace." - 4.12 Acknowledging that "London desperately needs more homes in order to promote opportunity and real choice for all Londoners, with a range of tenures that meets their diverse and changing needs and at prices they can afford" (Paragraph 3.13).
+Policy 3.3, 'Increasing Housing Supply', seeks Boroughs to achieve and exceed the relevant minimum housing target, as discussed above.
 In particularly, to boost housing supply, the same Policy urges Boroughs to look towards the potential to realise brownfield housing capacity through a series of measures including intensification and sensitive renewal of existing residential areas.